AppsFlyer/donkey/README.md

         (raise ex)))))
 ```

-In the last couple of examples we've been updating the request and calling
+In the last examples we've been updating the request and calling
 the next handler with the transformed request.
 Middleware is not limited to
 only processing and transforming the request.
 Here is an example of a three
 argument middleware that adds a `Content-Type` header to the _response_.